LOLA BESSIS: From Different Angles and In different Light New Colors Come Into View

 Unsure of what caused the editorial change, I figured I would cut my losses and watch the photoshoot.
 If I couldn’t interview Bessis, at least I could close the workweek by seeing a professional demonstrate her craft.
 But upon closer inspection I realized, to my surprise, that the "professional model" was the director and actress herself.
 I should have known.
 Bessis wears many hats, I would come to learn, and she wears them all well.

-PRADA top, MARINE SERRE tights, CHANEL shoes, and CHARLOTTE CHESNAIS ring.
+PRADA top, MARINE SERRE tights, CHANEL shoes, CHARLOTTE CHESNAIS ring, and PEARL COLLECTIVE earring.

 And so in the last shafts of sun angling across Western and into our back lot, I observed as she struck and relinquished poses with practiced cool.
 Legs crossed and uncrossed; flawless arms folding, draping, and straightening—she cycled through images with the ease of a card dealer shuffling and reshuffling a deck.
 Although her face was undoubtedly striking—set with melancholy, knowing eyes that might have made her a film star in the silent era—what I was most drawn to were her shoes.

 With every position and prompt, the sun played upon her Louboutin heels in new and mysterious ways.
 From one position they glinted pink, another blue, recalling the shifting luster of an abalone shell.
 I tried to summon the word for a color that appears different from every angle, and, after some time, settled on it: Iridescent.